retaildevcrews/helium/docs/Typescript-Restify-Developer.md

 ### Dev Flag

-To enforce MSI in production, the --dev flag is required as a command line argument in order to use CLI credentials to authenticate.
+To enforce MI in production, the --dev flag is required as a command line argument in order to use CLI credentials to authenticate.
 There is no environment variable option for this arg, as there is with --keyvault-name (KEYVAULT_NAME), for instance.
 Ideally, conditionaly compilation would have been used as with the C# version.
 However, typescript does not currently support this feature.

 ```bash